Aluben-service/Aluben-sveltekit/CONTRIBUTING.md

 # Contributing

-Ff you want to contribute, you may open a pull request We'll accept or deny your code and see if it's OK to put on production build.
+if you want to contribute, you may open a pull request We'll accept or deny your code and see if it's OK to put on production build.

 ### You may not